AdobeDocs/commerce-cloud-service.en/help/cloud-guide/development/privatelink-service.md

 >[!TIP]
 >
 >PrivateLink is best used for securing connections for non-HTTP(S) integrations, such as database or file transfers.
-If you plan to integrate your application with Adobe Commerce APIs, see [Adobe API Mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/) in _API Mesh for Adobe Developer App Builder_.
+If you plan to integrate your application with Adobe Commerce APIs, see how to create an [Adobe API Mesh](https://developer.adobe.com/graphql-mesh-gateway/gateway/create-mesh/) in _API Mesh for Adobe Developer App Builder_.

 ## Features and support